KristianColville1/love-maths/README.md

 # Love Maths

 ## About
-This is a walkthrough project with Code Institute for portfolio project 2.
+This is a walk through project with Code Institute for portfolio project 2.

 ## Deployment
 ### Version Control